-Chomsky and Halle did not know of the work of my awesome foursome because of some shenanigans in the early 1900s.
+Chomsky and Halle did not know of the work of their child friendly predecessors because of some shenanigans in the early 1900s.
 But thanks to SPE, there is now lively research in all of SPE’s main areas, all matters of great concern for clinical linguistics, particularly the duality of metricality and segmentality.

 The great defect of SPE is that it describes too much.
 In many cases it would be even easier to describe things which do not happen or only happen very rarely than it is to describe things which are very common.
 For instance, key by ‘fronting’ as TEA is common.
 But tea as KEY is rare.
 And the lip action in pea is barely involved at all.
 Of six logically possible substitutions, all easily defined by reversing the values of two features, only one is commonly attested.
 This is not perspicuously captured by a reversal of two feature values, rather than one.
 As shown by Nunes (2002), in a way consistent with the hypothesis here, there is a more perspicuous account of fronting by a failure of structure building.